Shoma Morita

-Masatake Morita (森田 正馬, Morita Masatake), also read as Shōma Morita, was a contemporary of Sigmund Freud and the founder of Morita therapy, a branch of clinical psychology strongly influenced by Zen Buddhism.
+Masatake Morita (森田 正馬, Morita Masatake), also read as Shōma Morita, was the founder of Morita therapy, a branch of clinical psychology strongly influenced by Zen Buddhism.
 In his capacity as the head of psychiatry for a large Tokyo hospital, Morita began developing his methods while working with sufferers of shinkeishitsu, or anxiety disorders with a hypochondriac base.

 Theory and methods

 According to Morita, how a person feels is important as a sensation and as an indicator for the present moment, but is uncontrollable: we don't create feelings, feelings happen to us.
 Since feelings do not cause our behavior, we can coexist with unpleasant feelings while still taking constructive action.

 The essence of Morita's method maybe summarized in three rules: Accept all your feelings, know your purpose(s), and do what needs to be done.
 When once asked what shy people should do, Morita replied, "Sweat."